Lubos-source/CertificateStealer/README.md

 # CertificateStealer
-This is school Project - learning purpose !
+This is school Project - learning purpose only !

 TO DO:
-Cut audio record of project specifications to just this project.
+Cut audio record of project specifications to just this project.      ✅ Make diagrams of program (UserCase diagaram, Class diagram).          ❌